ashleydavis/nodejs-async-tracking-example/README.md

 I've added event handlers for `uncaughtException` and `unhandledRejection` on the `process` object and these don't get triggered!

 If you can help please email me on [ashley@codecapers.com.au](mailto:ashley@codecapers.com.au) or tweet me [ashleydavis75](https://twitter.com/ashleydavis75).

+## Operating system / Node.js version

+This code has been tested on Windows 10 with Node.js versions 8.9.4, 10.15.2 and 12.6.0.
+It has the same behaviour on all versions tested.